-The International Travel Safety Committee (ITSC) has ongoing oversight on all matters pertaining to safety as it impacts international travel.
-This would include policies, procedures, practices and protocols that will best promote safe travel practices.
+The International Travel Safety Committee (ITSC) has ongoing oversight on all matters pertaining to safety as it impacts international travel, including policies, procedures, practices and protocols that will best promote safe travel practices.

-Employee travel on University business - regardless of funding source - must be approved in advance by the traveler's supervisor, Chair, Dean, Vice President, Provost or President.
+Employee travel on University business - regardless of funding source - must be approved in advance on the electronic R&A Form by the traveler's supervisor, Chair, Dean, Vice President, Provost or President.

 Travel Authorization for Travel Warning Countries